AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 ```
 python dg_training.py -f {event-log-name}.xes
 ```

 This generates a folder in output_files. **Copy that folder name into dg_prediction.py and replace the value of the variable parameters['folder'].**

 ### Generate predictions
+For this step Java 1.8 SDK is needed.

 Train the model with the input event log.

 When training the model, be sure to use the appropiate rules related to the BPMN model that is being used. **Rules.ini** gives an idea of which rules can be used to ensure simulation data goes as well as posible